A pretty simple and useful plugin, Page Template Dashboard lets see you what templates your…

 After you install and activate the plugin, you can set it up by visiting Settings -> Popslide in the WordPress admin.
 The first tab, “Settings” has some basic options for getting it set up.
 Perhaps the most important one is right up at the top, a checkbox labeled “Active”.
 In order to actually turn on your notification.

 The last option is “Display rule”.
 Here you can set the conditions that must be met before a message is shown to your readers.
-You can specify a number of pageviews (consecutive), and / or the amount of time (in seconds) a user needs to be on your page.
+You can specify the number of pageviews (consecutive), and/or the amount of time (in seconds) a user needs to be on your page.
 You can also select “and” or “or” for these conditions, so only one or both need to be met.

 Costs, Caveats, Etc.